Because many areas of the brain are involved in memory, damage almost anywhere in the brain can cause amnesia.

 How amnesia is caused is only partly understood.
 It may result from

-A nutritional disorder, particularly thiamin deficiency Thiamin Deficiency Thiamin deficiency (causing beriberi and other problems) is most common among people whose diet mainly consists of white rice or highly processed carbohydrates in developing countries and among... read more , which can cause Wernicke-Korsakoff syndrome Wernicke-Korsakoff Syndrome Wernicke-Korsakoff syndrome is an unusual form of amnesia that combines two disorders: an acute confusional state (Wernicke encephalopathy) and a type of long-term amnesia called Korsakoff syndrome... read more
+A nutritional disorder, particularly thiamin deficiency Thiamin Deficiency Thiamin deficiency (causing beriberi and other problems) is most common among people whose diet mainly consists of white rice or highly processed carbohydrates in countries with high rates of... read more , which can cause Wernicke-Korsakoff syndrome Wernicke-Korsakoff Syndrome Wernicke-Korsakoff syndrome is an unusual form of amnesia that combines two disorders: an acute confusional state (Wernicke encephalopathy) and a type of long-term amnesia called Korsakoff syndrome... read more

 Disorders that reduce the supply of blood or nutrients to the brain (including strokes Ischemic Stroke An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
 Ischemic stroke... read more and cardiac arrest Cardiac Arrest and CPR Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
 Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more )